terminusdb/terminusdb/docs/Explanation/DATALOG.md

 Datalog, like its super-set prolog, is based on the use of predicates.
 These predicates fill a role similar to that of relations from the more familiar relational languages like SQL.
-Querys can use these predicates together with *logical variables* to represent unknowns to which we would like concrete referents which satisfy some logical formula.
-This happens by joining together predicates with logical connectives such as `and` and `or` and *unifying* logical variables such that repeated occurances of the same variable *require* the query has identical solutions at those points.
+Queries can use these predicates together with *logical variables* to represent unknowns to which we would like concrete referents which satisfy some logical formula.
+This happens by joining together predicates with logical connectives such as `and` and `or` and *unifying* logical variables such that repeated occurrences of the same variable *require* the query has identical solutions at those points.

 ## Advantages of Datalog

 As against prolog, datalog has some advantages.
-All variables are only allowed to take on *atomic* values.
+Variables are only allowed to take on *atomic* values.
 In prolog, complex objects with deep structural matching can occur.
-By contrast, if atomic values are limited to finite sets, such as all nodes might occur in a graph, we can guarantee termination of queries, even in the face of recursion.
-This means we can also simplify the process of optimisation of queries and we can guarantee we will not "flounder" (flip-flop between alternative solutions).
+If atomic values are limited to finite sets, such as all nodes which might occur in a graph, we can guarantee termination of queries, even in the face of recursion.
+This means we can also simplify the process of optimisation of queries and (with some additional restrictions on the use of negation) we can guarantee we will not "flounder" (flip-flop between alternative solutions).

-The restriction to finite atomic values is relaxed in WOQL to give us lists, which are useful for aggregation queries (such as group-by) and disaggregation (such as member), in addition to useful objects such as natural numbers.
-We however retain the purely declarative properties of datalog.
+The restriction to finite atomic values is relaxed in WOQL to give us lists, which are useful for aggregation queries (such as group-by) and dis-aggregation (such as member), in addition to useful objects such as natural numbers.
+We however retain the pure declarative quality of datalog.

 As against relational languages, datalog provides a much more flexible logical framework.
 It is much easier to extend in a consistent fashion with recursive and path centric operations.
-In addition it allows joins to be provided in much more complicated fashion with a less verbose syntax and enables auxilliary calculational predicates to be added easily.
+In addition it allows complex joins to be provided in a more elegant fashion with a less verbose syntax.

-It can be seen as a sort of stepping stone from relational languages like SQL, towards a more fully featured programming language while retaining many of the nice declarative properties which has made relational approaches so robust, pervasive and resilient as query languages.
+Datalog can be seen as a sort of stepping stone from relational languages like SQL towards a more fully featured programming language while still retaining the nice declarative properties which has made relational approaches so robust, pervasive and resilient as query languages.